lifeBalance/roger-skyline-1/README/ssh.md

 * SSH access must be done only with **public keys**.
 * SSH **root access** should not be allowed.

 We can set all the settings above by editing the `/etc/ssh/sshd_config` file.
-But before anything, let's upload our **public key** to the server, later we'll see why.
+But before anything, let's upload our **public key** to the server (later we'll see why).

 For this section we'll assume that we have the `ssh` server installed in our machine.
 Otherwise, that's trivial to fix with:
 ```